Tech Accelerator What is network management?

 The differences between planned and unplanned downtime

 Downtime falls into two categories: planned and unplanned.
+The following are the key differences between the two:

-Unplanned downtime is the opposite in all things.
-It strikes with no warning, can occur at any time and often does not have a recovery time -- at least initially.
-There are many reasons for unplanned downtime, and the effect of such interruption varies from one outage to another.
-It all depends on the organization's size, network complexity and scope of failure.
+• Unplanned downtime strikes with no warning, can occur at any time and often does not have a recovery time -- at least initially.

 Read more here about the nine most common types of network issues.

-Common reasons for unplanned network downtime
+Common reasons for network downtime

 • Human errors.
 These are the most common errors.
 Typos, accidentally pulling a plug or entering incorrect information can all be factors -- so can cutting corners and ignoring documented procedures or applying illegitimate shortcuts.